 Resources not impacted or not within or part of the Proposed Action or Alternative 1 were not carried forward for detailed analysis.
-Because the Proposed Action and Alternative 1 would involve only inair activities constrained within proposed or alternative new MTRs, and no change to land-based or water-based activities would be expected to occur, geological resources, infrastructure and utilities, water resources, and hazardous materials and waste/debris are not included in this EA for further detailed analysis.
+Because the Proposed Action and Alternative 1 would involve only inair activities constrained within proposed or alternative new MTRs, and no change to land-based or water-based activities would be expected to occur, coastal resources, Department of Transportation Act, Section 4(f), farmlands, hazardous materials, solid waste, and pollution prevention, natural resources and energy supply, socioeconomics, visual effects, and water resources are not included in this EA for further detailed analysis.